 - Do the deep-stone carvings depict literal events or mythological concepts?

-- Is the Great Rift truly evidence of the Primordial Ones’ departure?
+- Is the Great-Rift truly evidence of the Primordial Ones’ departure?

 - Could the Shadow-Council actually contact or channel Primordial power?